Get a Master's in Computer Engineering

 As technological innovations continue to develop, employers demand employees with advanced expertise reflective of the issues currently facing their industry.
 Florida Tech consistently updates degree programs like the master’s in computer engineering to give students robust topical curriculum that reflects prevailing trends, theoretical applications and best practices in the industry.

-As a top tier research institute, Florida Tech offers students opportunities for computer engineering internships and research.
+As a top-tier research institute, Florida Tech offers students opportunities for computer engineering internships and research.
 Pairing classroom learning with hands-on fieldwork engages students in modern topics facing the industry they have chosen for their career, preparing them for the type of work they will likely do when on the job.
 Having a chance to develop imaginative solutions to complex computer engineering issues motivates students to think creatively and further expand their knowledge of the industry.

-Florida Tech boasts a wide range of cutting-edge research facilities and laboratories, including The Wireless Center of Excellence – dedicated to fostering the next generation of wireless engineering professionals through education and research.
-WICE provides the opportunity for students and faculty to conduct research in a variety of wireless related topics, including propagation modeling, wireless systems engineering, personal communications systems and wireless sensors.
+Florida Tech boasts a wide range of cutting-edge research facilities and laboratories, including the Wireless Center of Excellence, dedicated to fostering the next generation of wireless engineering professionals through education and research.
+WICE provides the opportunity for students and faculty to conduct research in a variety of wireless-related topics, including propagation modeling, wireless systems engineering, personal communications systems, and wireless sensors.

 When considering careers in computer engineering, graduates will quickly see the range and opportunity of jobs the industry provides.
 As a graduate of Florida Tech, students have the comprehensive technical expertise they need to be highly attractive to employers.

-Careers in computer engineering can also include leadership roles of technical and development teams including management of computer engineering staff, supervising programmers and systems analysts, leading software engineers and performing strategic planning and implementation.
+Careers in computer engineering can also include leadership roles on technical and development teams including management of computer engineering staff, supervising programmers and systems analysts, leading software engineers, and performing strategic planning and implementation.
 Graduates with a master’s in computer engineering will find career opportunities in a variety of industries that will offer positions in research, design, or management.